 Our dogs are very much part of our lives.
 If my wife is in the kitchen dealing with the meat and I am in our prep room preparing vegetables, we are each guaranteed to have a dog at our feet.
 That’s the way we like it.
-I have no problem stepping over one of my dogs.
+I have no problem stepping backwards and forwards over one of my dogs.
 I’m just happy they want to be with me.
 Self interest or not.

 So our dogs are not laying in their beds bored out of their brains waiting for that evening’s bowl of nutritionally bereft dry dog biscuit.
 They’re at our feet because they know what’s happening.
 They’re on high alert because they know there could be tidbits coming their way all day.
 Meanwhile there’s smells to enjoy and samples to be tasted.
 Later there will be ladles and bowls to be licked.
 Saucepans to be tongue-washed until they’re almost so clean they’re ready for the next cook.
 All this adds to their behavioural enrichment.
 And before anyone suggests we’re being less than hygienic, we have separate kitchenware for both our dogs and ourselves!

 Making dog nutritionist recipes for your dog should be fun.
 You don’t have to be a slave to it.
 Because our own dogs eat such a wide variety of foods, we’re not concerned that they may be missing out on something.
 We know they’re not.
 So if we don’t have all the ingredients for Black Bean Stuffed Sweet Potato & Parsley, we’ll make them Dodecanese Minced Beef Stew instead.
 And if we’re short on ingredients for that, then we’ll simply give them chicken thigh and mixed vegetables and make up for it next day.
 As I’ve said before, cooking for your dog can be as complicated or as simple as you like.